 Adhesive capsulitis, also known as frozen shoulder, refers to a condition in which the articular capsule of the shoulder joint tightens and this causes the typical symptoms of pain and stiffness.
 The cause of the phenomenon is not fully known.
-Around 2% percent of Finns suffer from a frozen shoulder at some point in their lives.
+Around 2-5% percent of the world’s population will suffer from a frozen shoulder at some point in their lives.
 The ailment is most common in people aged 50-60.

 Go directly to: